gabtec/couchdb-extsync/README.md

 -d | database - The database name (required with -e and -s options) -r | rename   - (optional) Will use a diferent database name on the remote server -C | config   - (optional, but...)
 Provides a js object OR a path to config json file (e.g. .cdburc.json) (MUST BE JSON) -E | env      - (optional, but...)
-Provides a js object OR a path to a env file (e.g. .env)
+Provides a js object OR a path to a env file (e.g. .env).
+Also reads a connection string from COUCH env (e.g. COUCH=http://admin:password@127.0.0.1:5984)
 ```

 ## Defaul Config values